joshtynjala/actionscript-3.0-developers-guide/security/loading-data.md

 socket connection, call the `Socket.connect()` or `XMLSocket.connect()` method.
 Flash Player first checks for a master policy file on port 843.
 If it finds one, it checks to see if the file contains a meta-policy statement that prohibits socket policy files on the target port.
-If access isn’t prohibited, Flash Player first looks for the appropriate `allow-access-from` statement in the master policy file.
-If it doesn’t find one, it then looks for a socket policy file on the same port as the main socket connection.
+If access isn't prohibited, Flash Player first looks for the appropriate `allow-access-from` statement in the master policy file.
+If it doesn't find one, it then looks for a socket policy file on the same port as the main socket connection.

 To retrieve a socket policy file a different location, first call the